keix/claudia/docs/claudia_commands_utilities.md

 A shell is but a whisper to the kernel.
 Each command, a small spell, shaping the machine.

 This document describes the commands available in Claudia's shell environment.
-All commands are implemented as part of the shell binary and executed within the same process (no fork/exec for built-in commands yet).
+All commands are implemented as part of the shell binary (busybox-style) and executed within the shell process itself.

+## Process Model

+Claudia implements a simplified UNIX process model:
+- **init (PID 1)**: The first process, started by the kernel
+- **shell**: Currently runs as the init process itself (not a separate process)
+- **Built-in commands**: Execute directly within the shell process
+- **fork()**: Creates a child process that shares the parent's memory space (simplified implementation)
+- **exec()**: Currently only supports executing "shell" - replaces the process image

+Note: The current implementation has limitations:
+- Child processes share the parent's page table (no copy-on-write)
+- exec() only supports loading the shell binary
+- No support for external programs yet

 ## Available Commands